DavidKyong/c0523-code-solutions/react-refresher/react-refresher-quiz-notes.md

 - How do you manage state in a React component?
   By have an initial value and the setter value.
 Useing state to remember the old value as the new value is updated.
 - How do you handle events in React?
-  By passing them as a prop
+  By defining it in the parent componenent and passing it down to the parent.
 - How do you let a parent component know that an event happened?
   By passing a prop that the parent component can receive.